xy-241/CS-Notes/content/Computer Organisation/Number System/Binary Encoding/IEEE 754 Floating-Point Rep.md

 ![[IEEE 754 Floating-Point Rep.png]]
  - **sign** 0 for positive, 1 for negative
  - **exponent** by default -127 with all bits set to 0
- - **mantissa** takes the binary behind the decimal place after normalization
+ - **mantissa** takes the binary behind the decimal place after normalisation (the yellow circle part)
  - Precision is *7 decimal digits*